-- Set thresholds; these involve very explicit thresholds for considering an investment to be a "sustainable investment".
-For example, PAI 10 on violations of UNGC principles. - Active ownership: these involve indicators on which we have a plan to engage with the underlying holding as set out in the Schroders Group document https://prod.schroders.com/en/sysglobalassets/about-us/ schroders-engagement-blueprint-2022-1.pdf, outlining our approach to active ownership.
+- Set thresholds: these involve very explicit thresholds for considering an investment to be a "sustainable investment".
+For example, PAI 10 on violations of UNGC principles. - Active ownership: these involve indicators on which we have a plan to engage with the underlying holding as set out in the Schroders Group document https://mybrand.schroders.com/m/3222ea4ed44a1f2c/original/ schroders-engagement-blueprint.pdf, outlining our approach to active ownership.
 For example, PAI 1, 2 and 3 covering GHG emissions and PAI 13 on board gender diversity. - Improve coverage: these involve indicators where we consider data coverage to be too sparse to properly consider them and our focus is primarily on engaging with the underlying holdings to increase reporting.
 For example, PAI 7 on biodiversity, PAI 9 on hazardous waste ratio and PAI 12 on the gender pay gap.

 Our approach is subject to ongoing review, particularly as the availability, and quality, of PAI data evolves.
-Information on principal adverse impacts on sustainability factors will also be disclosed in due course in the Fund's annual report.